rincojs/rinco-sg/README.md

 **Rinco** will create the file in <code>public/js</code> folder

 ### Ignoring files
-You can ignore a file put <code>_</code> at the beginning of the filename like this:
+You can ignore a file putting <code>_</code> at the beginning of the filename like this:
 ```
 _variables.sass
 ```